 Classification of Students

-Persons attending the College are classified as either credit students or non-credit students.
+Individuals attending the College are classified as either credit students or Continuing Education students.
 Credit students can be admitted students or visiting students.
-Credit students are classified as either full-time or part-time students.
+Credit students are classified as either full- time or part-time students.
 Below are definitions for student classifications:

-Visiting Students – People who have not been admitted to a program of study offered by the College and, therefore, are not officially pursuing a degree, diploma, or certificate, but who are taking classes that can lead to these credentials.
-They receive advising through Advising Services.
+- Visiting Students – People who have not been admitted to a program of study offered by the College and, therefore, are not officially pursuing a degree, diploma, or certificate but who are taking classes that can lead to these credentials.
+As non-credential students, they receive advising through Advising Services.
 They are not eligible to be considered for course substitutions, may not receive credit by examination, do not qualify for academic recognition, and are not eligible for federal financial aid.

 It is strongly recommended that any student intending to complete a program of study at Durham Tech not proceed beyond one term of full-time study, or 12 credits, as a visiting student before applying for admission.
 Delay in applying for admission may result in loss of credits and other penalties or disadvantages.

-Non-credit Students – People who are engaged in education and training courses that lead to job-related skills, industry credentials/certifications, or personal enrichment and are not classified as credit courses within a degree, diploma, or certificate.
+- Continuing Education Students – People who are engaged in education and training courses that lead to job- related skills, industry credentials/certifications, or personal enrichment that are not classified as credit courses within a degree, diploma or certificate.

 Grades and Grading System